clarityam/ATEM_Tally_Control/README.md

 ![Screenshot 2023-09-15 at 12 28 54 PM](https://github.com/clarityam/ATEM_Tally_Control/assets/40682937/fec64100-079e-4b4c-96df-2b2482f5ecf0)
 * For a common anode configuration, connect each cathode to G0, G25, and G26.
 Connect the anode to the M5's 3.3v output.
 In Tally.ino, flip the booleans of each LED parameter passed to drawLabel() so that when a pin is held HIGH, the voltage across that emitter is zero; otherwise, a pin held LOW will apply a 3.3v differential to the emitter, causing current to flow and the emitter to light.
+* DISCLAIMER: The common anode configuration has not been tested and is not supported by the current release of this project.
+Try at your own discretion.
+Common cathode RGB LEDs are cheap.